a-r-m-i-n/ddev-for-typo3-extensions/README.md

 $ ddev install-all
 ```

-When installation is done, you can access an overview here:
+When the installation is done, you can access an overview here:

 - https://my-ext.ddev.site/